The Measuring Line – Zechariah 2

-The prophet Zechariah’s series of visions in the night continued, coming to him near the end of the seventy-year exile in Babylon:
+The prophet Zechariah’s series of ten visions in the night continued, these coming to him near the end of Judah’s seventy-year exile in Babylon.
+Reading the next vision from Zechariah 2:

 He answered me, ‘To measure Jerusalem to see how wide and how long it is.’

-At the time of this vision, Jerusalem and Judah had been lying as a complete wreck for the entire exile period.
-God disclosed His plans to not only rebuild, establish, and protect Jerusalem, but He has promised to reside there bringing His glory to it.
-Although Jesus would first present Himself there as King during His triumphal entry the Sunday before His crucifixion and resurrection, this prophecy will be completely fulfilled at the time of Jesus’ second coming.
+At the time of this vision, Jerusalem and Judah had been lying as a complete ruin for the duration of the exile, having been destroyed by the invading armies of King Nebuchadnezzar of Babylon.
+But now, God is disclosing His plans to Zechariah to not only rebuild, establish, and protect Jerusalem, but He is promising to reside there, bringing His limitless glory to the center of it.
+Jesus Christ would later present Himself in Jerusalem as King on Palm Sunday during His triumphal entry into the city, on the Sunday before His crucifixion and resurrection.
+While a partial fulfillment, this prophecy will be completely fulfilled at the time of Jesus’ second coming, when He returns in glory from the Father’s right hand.

 12 “For thus says Adonai-Tzva’ot, He has sent me after glory to the nations that plundered you—because whoever touches you touches the apple of His eye— 13 ‘For behold, I will shake My hand against them and they will be plunder to their servants.’
 Then you will know that Adonai-Tzva’ot has sent me.

-God made His choice for a nation called out through Abraham to be holy and held close as the apple of His eye.
-But His mission through them was to be a blessing to the entire world.
-He loves each and every one of us whatever our heritage, and longs for each of us to turn our hearts towards Him.
+God made His choice for His special nation, called out first among all peoples through Abraham, to be holy and held close as the apple of His eye.
+But their calling did not stop there – His mission for them was to be a blessing to the entire world, as a kingdom of priests, and as the ancestry and royal lineage of His Messiah, Jesus.
+He wanted to use them to call out you and I to Himself.
+The Lord loves each one of us, and our own heritage, and longs for each of us to turn our hearts towards Him, in return.

-Jerusalem holds divine importance to God through history and will into eternity.
-He refers to Judah here as “the holy land”, perhaps the only place in the Old Testament that expression is used.
-The angelic measuring line is the first step in God’s plan to rebuild the chosen spot for His throne and heavenly footstool on the earth.
-It is where He had instructed Abraham to bring His precious son Isaac in Genesis 22, and where His own precious Son Jesus would be crucified as a sacrifice for our sins and resurrected on the third day.
+Jerusalem has held divine importance to God throughout history, and this vision to Zechariah tells us that it will continue to do so, throughout eternity.
+God refers to Judah here as “the holy land”, perhaps the only place in the Old Testament where that expression is actually used.
+The angelic measuring line, God’s surveyor, is the first step in God’s plan to rebuild the chosen spot for His throne and heavenly footstool on the earth.
+It is the place where He first instructed Abraham to bring His precious son, Isaac, in Genesis 22, and where His own precious Son, Jesus, would be crucified as a sacrifice for our sins, to be resurrected on the third day as the first-born of many, bringing all people of faith with Him to new life.

-Six centuries after Zechariah’s record, the apostle John would share His own divine vision of Jesus’ return to the holy city in the book of Revelation.
+Five centuries after Zechariah’s experience, the apostle John would receive His own divine vision of Jesus’ return to the holy city, as recorded in the New Testament book of Revelation.

 1 Then I saw a new heaven and a new earth; for the first heaven and the first earth had passed away, and the sea was no more.